Shozair Ali

 Shozair Abbas Ali (born 28 December 1992) is an English first-class cricketer.
 Ali is a left-handed batsman who bowls right-arm fast-medium.
-He was born at Birmingham, Warwickshire.
+He was born in Birmingham, West Midlands.

-Educated at Queensbridge School and Moseley Sixth Form College, Ali played cricket when he was fourteen years of age.
-He was quickly scouted from Warwickshire district trials and has represented Warwickshire since under-15 level age-group cricket.
+Educated at Queensbridge School and Moseley Sixth Form College, Ali played cricket from the age of fourteen.
+He was quickly scouted from Warwickshire district trials, and has represented Warwickshire since under-15 level age-group.
 In January 2012, he toured Bangladesh with the England Under-19s, making his Youth One Day International (YODI) debut against Bangladesh Under-19s, with him making three further YODI appearances during the tour.
 He was selected later in the year in England's fifteen man squad for the Under-19 Cricket World Cup in Australia.
 Prior to the tournament, England played a warm up quadrangular series against Australia, India and New Zealand Under-19s, with Ali playing in three matches.
 In the World Cup that followed, he made two appearances against Nepal and Bangladesh Under-19s.

 Having played Second XI cricket since 2010, Ali made his full debut for Warwickshire in their first first-class match of the 2013 season against Oxford MCCU at the University Parks, scoring 10 runs in the match and taking the wickets of Tom Fell and Charlie Ellison.